 This allows manufacturers to test up to 15,000 bearings per day.

-• Bearing Positioning with Automated Pushers
+Bearing Positioning With Automated Pushers

 Automated pushers ensure every bearing is positioned with the exact same force and alignment, improving repeatability of the inspection process.

-• Torque Measurement for Sealed Bearings
+Torque Measurement for Sealed Bearings

-Some bearings, such as rubber-sealed types generate small amounts of torque.
+Some bearings, such as rubber-sealed types, generate small amounts of torque.

-Sugawara’s pusher-type torque sensor can measure the torque values, giving manufacturers a complete picture of bearing friction characteristics.
+Sugawaraโs pusher-type torque sensor can measure the torque values, giving manufacturers a complete picture of bearing friction characteristics.

-• Detection of Abnormal Patterns
+Detection of Abnormal Patterns

+Rare manufacturing defects, such as missing balls, may occur during the bearing production process.
+Sugawaraโs Anderon Meters can detect these abnormalities automatically.
 If vibration or frequency thresholds are exceeded, the system triggers an alarm, preventing defective bearings from moving further into production.